 Our front end should now execute the PHP script when someone goes to that post or page.

 That is the simplest and safest way you can Insert PHP code to a post or page without trying to hack WordPress or your theme files.

 Want to try out other plugins?
 Then you can consider these.

 If all you want to insert to your website is your Google Adsense or analytics or any other code that you set and forget then you could use;

 WordPress Ad Manager & AdSense Ads – Ad Inserter

 You should have learned a way to insert PHP Code snippets to a WordPress website with Woody Ad Snippets and also know a couple more alternative plugins you could use.

-If you are using one of the new modern and pricey themes, before you consider using a plugin, check with your theme documentation or theme author if there is a possibility of inserting PHP code using the theme.
+If you are using one of the new modern and pricey themes, before you consider using a WordPress plugin, check with your theme documentation or theme author if there is a possibility of inserting PHP code using the theme.